jcottam/content-app/content/about.md

 # About is [primary]{.font-normal}

-This is the about page, with a **custom description** and image for SEO ✨
+This is an exceptional editor.
+All the bells and whistles! a **custom description** and image for SEO ✨

 ![Content Wind](https://fastly.picsum.photos/id/866/536/354.jpg?hmac=tGofDTV7tl2rprappPzKFiZ9vDh5MKj39oa2D--gqhA)